clSharp/Cloo/Documentation/Readme.txt

 [Download & Install]
 You can download the most recent version of Cloo from "http://sourceforge.net/projects/cloo/".
 The library needs no installation or changes to your system.
 Just be sure the its files are "visible" to the application.
 Note: Putting Cloo into the Global Assembly Cache is not recommended.
-The versioning schema of the library doesn't follow the Microsoft guidelines and compatibility problems might arise during updates.
+The versioning schema of the library doesn't follow the Microsoft guidelines.
+This can cause compatibility problems when Cloo is updated.

 [Contact]
 You can use the forums at "http://sourceforge.net/projects/cloo/forums" to get help, report bugs or express any wishes.